-It remains unclear whether a dispensary, for instance, will have to pay for both licenses to provide products to both “kinds” of customers.
+It remains a bit unclear whether a dispensary, for instance, will have to pay for both licenses to provide products to both “kinds” of customers.
 The greed of these bureaucrats appear insatiable and illogical as ever to consumers who just see prices go up even further.

 The State will also be charging to license events involving Cannabis.
 The fee for 1 -10 events is $5,000 and over 10 events runs $10,000 annually in addition to other applicable license requirements and fees.

 One application per applicant may be submitted regardless of designation.
 An “A” designation or “M” designation, or both, may be submitted.
 And regardless of designation, licensees are allowed to engage in commercial activities.
 It’s just one of the many ways that States are pimping us medical patients and free citizens.